-See Description and uses for details.
-The work_area command supports the following subcommands:
+See $\underline{\text{Description and uses}}$ for details.
+The $\mathtt{work_area}$ command supports the following subcommands:

-- Modify work area properties - Show work area properties
+- Modifying work area properties - Showing work area properties

-Modify work area properties
+Modifying work area properties

-Use this subcommand to change the work area properties of a project including whether the work area is maintained and the work area path.
+This subcommand changes the work area properties of a project including whether the work area is maintained and the work area path.
 If no project is specified, the command updates the project whose work area is associated with the current working directory.